spiceai/terraform-provider-spiceai/docs/resources/deployment.md

 description: |-
   Creates a deployment for a Spice.ai app.
   A deployment uses the app's current spicepod configuration and deploys it to the Spice.ai cloud infrastructure.
 Deployments are immutable - any changes to deployment parameters will create a new deployment.
+  ~> Note: Deployments are append-only log entries.
+Removing this resource from your configuration will only remove it from Terraform state - it will NOT stop or affect the running instance.
+To deploy new changes, modify the configuration or triggers to create a new deployment.
   Example Usage
+  Basic Deployment

   resource "spiceai_deployment" "example" {
     app_id = spiceai_app.example.id